Ron Teasley

-Ronald Teasley Sr. (born January 26, 1927) is an American former professional baseball outfielder.
-He is one of the final two surviving players to have competed in the Negro Leagues, alongside Bill Greason.
+Ronald Teasley Sr. (January 26, 1927 – February 3, 2026) was an American professional baseball outfielder.

-Biography
+Early life and education

 A native of Detroit, Michigan, Teasley attended Northwestern High School and Wayne State University, where he was a baseball and basketball player.
 He served in the US Navy in 1945 and 1946.

+Career

 Teasley played with the New York Cubans in 1948 after being released by the Olean Oilers, a Brooklyn Dodgers farm club.
 He went on to play for the Carman Cardinals of the Mandak League in 1949 and 1950.

-Personal life
+Personal life and death

-Teasley is a Catholic and attends St. Moses, the Black Catholic Church in Detroit.
-Teasley was inducted into the Wayne State University athletic hall of fame in 1986.
+Teasley was a Catholic and attended St. Moses, the Black Catholic Church in Detroit.
+He was inducted into the Wayne State University athletic hall of fame in 1986.
+He died on February 3, 2026, at the age of 99.